-Rex has a written agreement with each Director and Senior Executive setting out the terms of their appointment, expected time commitments and key duties.
+Rex has a written agreement with each Director and Senior Executive setting out the terms of their appointment, remuneration, expected time commitments and key duties.

+1.4 Company Secretary

-1.4 The company secretary of a listed entity should be accountable directly to the board, through the chair, on all matters to do with the proper functioning of the board.
+The company secretary of a listed entity should be accountable directly to the board, through the chair, on all matters to do with the proper functioning of the board.

-The Company Secretary has a direct reporting line to the chair of the Board for corporate governance matters and has a principal role to support the proper functioning and effectiveness of the Board and its Committees.
-All Directors have access to the Company Secretary and communication is encouraged.
+The Rex Company Secretary has a direct reporting line to the chair of the Board for corporate governance matters and has a principal role to support the proper functioning and effectiveness of the Board and its Committees.
+All Directors have access to the Company Secretary and two-way communication is actively encouraged.